-After groupings were formed and labelled, abstract descriptions were formulated from them.
-These core flow descriptions were compiled based on findings in literature, reference flow contents and extended by case vignettes from interviews on significant events with project team leaders in medium and large ICT enterprises.
+After groupings were formed and labelled, abstract cluster descriptions were formulated in an iterative process.
+Key contributions from selected literature were extracted.
+Key topics of reference flows in respective clusters were summarized.
+Then, these were compared and arranged into narratives - the core flow descriptions.
+Core flows were compared to and extended by case vignettes from interviews on significant events (Rice & Greenberg 1984) with project team leaders in medium and large ICT enterprises.

-In this elaboration process, text mining procedures offered an additional perspective on possible semantic relationships between texts.
+In the knowledge base elaboration process, text mining procedures offered an additional perspective on possible semantic relationships between texts.
 Clustering and community detection, though not providing objectively distinguished groupings, appeared supportive in arriving at and reasoning on the meaning of document groupings and labelling these within the knowledge base.
 Core flow descriptions were finally intersubjectively validated in a peer debriefing and two expert audits (Haselberger 2019).
 The quality of core flow groupings may best be determined by team leaders using the knowledge base as a learning resource.

-3 CORE FLOWS
+4. CORE FLOWS

-Central topics in team leadership, or core flows (table 1)
+Central topics in team leadership, or core flows (Table 2)